-- You'll be instructed by your surgical team on when to stop eating and drinking before your surgery.
-Be aware that your surgery can be delayed if you don't follow these instructions. - Report any changes in your physical condition to your physicians.
+Don't drink anything, not even water, after midnight.
+Please know that your surgery can be delayed if you don't follow these instructions. - Report any changes in your physical condition to your physicians.
 A number of problems may require the postponement of your surgery.
 These include a sore throat, a cold, a fever, dental problems, difficulty urinating, and skin conditions such as rashes or abrasions.